 Above: I broke my moss into smaller bits so that it fit neatly around my pot, but didn’t cover any of the emerging pips.

 Above: The wooden box fit squarely enough on our windowsill, which gets filtered light for most of the day.
 I made sure to give the pips a good drenching mist every morning and night.
-For similar results, you could use a Brass Plant Mister ($20 from Terrain).
+For similar results, you could use a Nickel Plant Mister ($24 from Terrain).

 Above: Ten days later, there were flowers.

-Above: If you're hoping to get your hands a little bit more dirty, you can also plant Lily of the Valley pips directly yourself, though in my experience whether they'll flower is a bit more of a gamble.
+Above: If want to get your hands a little more dirty, you also can plant Lily of the Valley pips directly yourself, though in my experience it’s a gamble; they may not flower as reliably.

 Above: I gave a small trim to too-long roots and then potted them in an assortment of small glass jars.

 Above: I left just a small bit of the pips exposed and placed them on my windowsill alongside my other plants.